domfarolino/os/05-Threads/README.md

 A thread can set its cancellation state to either *enabled* or *disabled*, indicating whether or not the thread is able to be cancelled. *Enabled* is the default for all threads.
-A thread can set its cancellation type to either *deferred* or *asynchronous*, indicating the manner in which the thread will be cancelled.
+A thread can set its cancellation type to either *deferred* or *asynchronous*, indicating the manner in which the thread will be cancelled. *Deferred* is the default for all threads.

 If a thread's cancellation type is deferred, the thread is responsible for checking for and responding to cancellation requests, and cancelling when it is safe to do so.
 Checking for pending cancellation requests